EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

    if a:action =~ '^h$'
       " Get the filename
       let filename = fnameescape(fnamemodify(a:line, ':t'))
-	  " TODO do not delete "-" when no timestamp is present let filename_wo_timestamp = fnameescape(fnamemodify(a:line, ':t:s/\d+-//'))
+	  let filename_wo_timestamp = fnameescape(fnamemodify(a:line, ':t:s/\d+-//'))

       " Close CtrlP